ABOUT UNCP independent

-Randall Miller began his directing career at the American Film Institute and launched with the award-winning short film Marilyn Hotchkiss Ballroom Dancing & Charm School.
-Miller then gained esteem by directing numerous episodes of the popular Emmy-Nominated TV series, Thirtysomething and the Golden Globe-winning Northern Exposure, plus several pilots that went to series and Made for Television movies.
-Miller’s first feature film was Class Act for Warner Bros, which was followed by Disney's Houseguest and the basketball comedy The Sixth Man.
+Randall Miller began his directing career at the American Film Institute with the award-winning short film MARILYN HOTCHKISS BALLROOM DANCING & CHARM SCHOOL.
+Miller then directed numerous episodes of television including THIRTYSOMETHING and NORTHERN EXPOSURE plus several pilots that went to series and Made for Television movies.
+Miller’s first feature film was CLASS ACT with Kid 'n Play for Warner Bros, followed by Hollywood Picture's HOUSEGUEST with Phil Hartman and Sinbad and the basketball comedy THE SIXTH MAN with Marlon Wayans.

 The team followed with the Tribeca premiere of NOBEL SON starring the first-rate cast of Alan Rickman, Eliza Dushku, Bryan Greenberg, Mary Steenburgen, Danny Devito, Shawn Hatosy and Bill Pullman.

 Jody Savin is a graduate of Princeton University and the American Film Institute, where she earned her M.F.A.
 Following college, she worked as a playwright and poet while supporting herself as a musical director for such soap operas as The Guiding Light and As the World Turns, winning three Daytime Emmy nominations.
 Her poetry has been published in dozens of literary magazines.
 As a screenwriter, Savin wrote the award-winning TNT documentary Chico Mendes: Voice of the Amazon.
 She has also written and produced feature films for Disney, Universal, Columbia, and 20th Century Fox.
 She lives in Pasadena, California.